karthikram07/nextjs-langchain-chatbot/README.md

 # 🦜️🔗 LangChain + Next.js Document QA Bot

-This projects scaffolds a LangChain.js + Next.js starter app.
-It showcases how to use and combine LangChain modules for Document QA, parsing pdfs:
+This projects scaffolds LangChain.js + Next.js.
+It showcases how to use and combine LangChain modules for a
+Document QA bot by parsing pdfs:

 Most of them use Vercel's [AI SDK](https://github.com/vercel-labs/ai) to stream tokens to the client and display the incoming messages.